gvwilson/sdxjs/en/src/build-manager/index.md

 1. It must provide a `build` method that needs no arguments.

-The `build` method must create a graph from the configuration file, check that it does not contain any [% g cycle %]cycles[% /g %], and then run whatever commands are needed to update stale targets.
+The `build` method must create a graph from the configuration file, check that it does not contain any [%g cycle "cycles" %], and then run whatever commands are needed to update stale targets.
-Just as we built a generic [% i "Visitor pattern" "design pattern!Visitor" %]`Visitor`[% /i %] class in [% x page-templates %], we can build a generic base class for our build manager that does these steps in this order without actually implementing any of them:
+Just as we built a generic [%i "Visitor pattern" "design pattern!Visitor" %]`Visitor`[%/i%] class in [%x page-templates %], we can build a generic base class for our build manager that does these steps in this order without actually implementing any of them:

-[% excerpt file="skeleton-builder.js" %]
+[% inc file="skeleton-builder.js" %]

 This is an example of
-the [% i "Template Method pattern" "design pattern!Template Method" %][% g template_method_pattern %]Template Method[% /g %][% /i %] design pattern: the parent class defines the order of the steps and child classes fill them in
+the [%i "Template Method pattern" "design pattern!Template Method" %][%g template_method_pattern "Template Method" %][%/i%] design pattern: the parent class defines the order of the steps and child classes fill them in
-([% f build-manager-template-method %]).
+([%f build-manager-template-method %]).
 This design pattern ensures that every child does the same things in the same order, even if the details of *how* vary from case to case.

-[% figure slug="build-manager-template-method" img="figures/template-method.svg" alt="Template Method pattern" caption="The Template Method pattern in action." %]
+[% figure slug="build-manager-template-method" img="template-method.svg" alt="Template Method pattern" caption="The Template Method pattern in action." %]

 We would normally implement all of the methods required by the `build` method at the same time, but to make the evolving code easier to follow we will write them them one by one.
 The `loadConfig` method loads the configuration file as the builder object is being constructed:

-[% excerpt file="config-loader.js" %]
+[% inc file="config-loader.js" %]

 The first line does the loading;
 the rest of the method checks that the rules are at least superficially plausible.
 We need these checks because YAML is a generic file format that doesn't know anything about the extra requirements of our rules.
-And as we first saw in [% x async-programming %], we have to specify that the character encoding of our file is UTF-8 so that JavaScript knows how to convert bytes into text.
+And as we first saw in [%x async-programming %], we have to specify that the character encoding of our file is UTF-8 so that JavaScript knows how to convert bytes into text.
 {: .continue}